 Since we have students from all over the world, we encourage everyone to speak English as often as possible.
 This will help our dorm community grow closer and improve the English proficiency of ESL students.
 Please respect the fact that other people might not understand your language and may be excluded from your conversation when you are not speaking English.

 SCHOOL DAY DORM ACCESS

 During the day, there will be no access to your dorms.
-Doors are locked at 8:45am and will re-open at 3:00pm.
-If you have an emergency and need to go back to your room, you must speak to the Dean on Duty.
+Doors are locked at the start of school and will re-open at 3:00 p.m.
+If you have an emergency and need to go back to your room, you must speak to the Dean on duty.
 You must remember to take all books, binders and gym clothes for the day.
 Every student has a locker and lock to safely store belongings during the school day.

 DAYTIME SIGN-OUTS - REACH PROGRAM

 Before leaving campus, all students must sign out on REACH and have their sign out approved.
-They must also sign in upon returning using the iPad situated in each dorm.
+They must also sign in upon return.
 Students must sign in even if they plan on leaving again.
-Students may go to Mr. Sub or the convenience store across the street.
-This does not require a permission (unless you are restricted from sign outs).
+Students may go to Mr. Sub or the convenience store across the street without signing out.

 Signing out/in is very important to help us keep students safe.
 Therefore, failure to sign out or in will be treated seriously and students will be given appropriate consequences.